Skip to main content

 CANTON, Ohio, January 7, 2025 — US Acute Care Solutions (USACS) is proud to announce a collaboration with the University of Pennsylvania Health System (Penn Medicine) to incorporate the USACS “dizziNIHSS” initiative at Penn Medicine’s three Philadelphia emergency departments, the Hospital of the University of Pennsylvania, Pennsylvania Hospital, and Penn Presbyterian Medical Center.

-Designed to enhance diagnosis of posterior strokes, this innovative approach reminds clinicians to perform the NIH Stroke Scale (NIHSS), test of skew, and gait evaluation for any patient presenting with dizziness, vertigo, or imbalance.
+Designed to enhance diagnosis of posterior strokes, this innovative approach reminds Clinicians to perform the NIH Stroke Scale (NIHSS), test of skew, and gait evaluation for any patient presenting with dizziness, vertigo, or imbalance.
 The new collaboration aims to transform stroke diagnosis and care, ultimately leading to better patient outcomes and population health.

 The Stakes: Posterior Strokes and Catastrophic Outcomes